-These keto bacon wrapped stuffed jalapeños are really easy to make with peppers from your garden.
-They make a delicious low carb appetizer or snack and are great for football parties.
-You can make them ahead of time and freeze to cook later.
-Each on has only 0.4g net carbs!
+This bacon wrapped keto jalapeno poppers recipe is really easy to make with peppers from your garden.
+They make a delicious keto appetizer or snack and are great for football parties.
+You can also make them ahead of time and freeze to cook later.
+Each on has only 0.5g net carbs!

 You might also like this popular pickled jalapeno peppers recipe!